cis547/cis547.github.io/_labs/lab02.markdown

 One way to inspect the runtime behavior of a program is by injecting code into the program during compile time; this technique falls under the umbrella term [instrumentation][instrumentation-def].
-For both static analysis in `src/StaticAnalysisPass.cpp` we will have a corresponding dynamic analysis instrumentation in `src/DynamicAnalysisPass.cpp`.
+For each static analysis in `src/StaticAnalysisPass.cpp`, we will have a corresponding dynamic analysis instrumentation in `src/DynamicAnalysisPass.cpp`.
 We have provided you with an implementation for the first analysis which injects a call to `__coverage__` function before every instruction, this function stores the